What is Makerspace?

 Can I bring children?
 Can my children use tools?

-Due to safety and insurance we have the following restrictions around minors:
+Due to safety and insurance policies, we have the following restrictions around minors:

 Is there storage for my project at Makespace?